bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/Git-Guide/README.md

 # Git Fork

-Now that you have become familiar with Git and Github, you may find yourself wanting to contribute to an open source project.
-You may also want to use a project as a starting point for your own, in the case of something like a boilerplate application.
+Now that you have become familiar with Git and Github, you may find that you want to contribute to an open source project.
+You may also want to use an existing project on GitHub as a starting point for your own, in the case of something like a boilerplate application.
 Luckily, there is a feature in GitHub and many other version control systems that allows you to do this: forking.

-Forking a repository makes an exact copy another project that resides on your personal account.
-This acts as a connection between your own repo and the owner's repo.
-Additionally, this allows the owner to protect their own code by preventing users from pushing to it directly but still giving developers a way to contribute in a non-intrusive way.
+Forking a repository makes an exact copy of an existing project and stores it on your personal account.
+Forking allows a connection to remain between the project in your own repo and the original one in the owner's repo.
+Forking also allows the owner to allow other developers to contribute to their project in a non-intrusive way while protecting the original project code.
 Forking is very common in open-source software development.

-In this activity, we will use a test repository to help you understand the fork and pull-request workflow.
+In this activity, you will use a test repository to help you understand the fork and pull-request workflow.

-Before you get started, take a moment to review the [GitHub forking tutorial](https://github.com/coding-boot-camp/forking-tutorial).
+Before you get started, take a minute to review the [GitHub forking tutorial](https://github.com/coding-boot-camp/forking-tutorial).

 ## Fork and Clone